Love: Is This Romance or is This Friendship?By Dr. Margaret Paul

 April 20, 2009

-While sometimes friendship can turn into romance, more often than not, if the spark is not there, it is not going to develop.
-Learn to differentiate between friendship and romance.
+While occasionally friendship turns into romance, if the spark isn't there romance isn't likely to develop.
+Learn the difference between friendship and romance.

 "She is really beautiful, although I'm not sure she's my type.
 But I think she is perfect for me.
 We have the same interests, the same values, we go to the same church, and we both want children.
 My friends who meet her think she's dynamite."

 "But…?"
-I could hear hesitation in his voice during our phone counseling session.
+I could see his hesitation in our Zoom session.